WWE ECW: Online presence

 At ECW's launch, WWE.com introduced Hardcore Hangover, a video feature which allowed fans in the United States and Canada to stream or download video footage from the weekly show.
 On October 16, 2007, it was replaced by a new feature which made full episodes of the show available for streaming on WWE.com the day after they aired.
 After gathering a list of names from fans and conducting an online poll, the feature was named ECW X-Stream on October 31, 2007.
-Past episodes of ECW were previously viewable on the video streaming website Hulu, which are available on the WWE Network.
+Past episodes of ECW were previously viewable on the video streaming website Hulu, which are available on the WWE Network worldwide and Peacock in the United States.

 Production

 ECW shows were held in large arenas as a part of the taping schedules of WWE's other shows.
 This was in sharp contrast to the original Extreme Championship Wrestling which ran most of its events in smaller venues.
 The show generally aired live on Tuesdays directly before — when touring the west coast — or after SmackDown was taped, though it was also recorded and placed on a broadcast delay until later in the night depending on what circumstances dictated.

-ECW had originally separated itself from WWE, featuring ECW's old black ring ropes, the ECW logo in the middle of the ring and no WWE logo to be seen on the turnbuckles or on the ring apron.
-However, they slowly began to become more of a WWE show than prior, when they made the ring ropes silver instead of the black ones and when they went HD, put the WWE logo on the turnbuckles, and the WWE.COM advertising on the left and right side of the ring aprons and removed the ECW logo from the ring.
+ECW's in-ring presentation had originally separated itself from WWE, featuring ECW's old black ring ropes, the ECW logo on the center of the ring canvas and no WWE logos on the turnbuckles or ring apron.
+By 2008, ECW's broadcast presentation mirrored that of a standard WWE show, from camera setup to entrance stage and ring design.

 ECW's initial theme song was "Bodies" by Drowning Pool, which had been used by WWE for Extreme Championship Wrestling before the establishment of the brand.
 "Don't Question My Heart" by Saliva featuring Brent Smith was later used to open ECW for the rest of the program's run.
 The songs "Famous" by Puddle of Mudd was used for one week, and a censored version of "This Is The New Shit" by Marilyn Manson was used for a few weeks.
 On January 22, 2008, ECW began broadcasting in HD, along with a new HD set, which is shared among all three WWE brands.